Update June 15, 2021

 How We’re Dealing With This – The Logistics

-You’ll need to arrange bike rentals and transportation entirely on your own.
-There will be NO SHUTTLE ASSISTED RIDES available during this crisis and there will be no customary hand-shakes.
-XEN MTB is going to follow the guidelines outlined by the International Mountain Biking Association.
+There will be no mask wearing requirement while riding but if that concerns you, you are welcome to wear one.
+There will be no customary hand-shakes.
+Generally speaking, XEN MTB is going to follow the guidelines outlined by the International Mountain Biking Association.

 Your tour-guide, Mark Warrick, is working at home and taking a common sense approach to dealing with the mass hysteria and realities of living in the world right now.
 He wears a mask inside stores that require it and maintains a reasonable distance from others.
 He DOES NOT wear a mask while riding a bike.